 The city is home to Eindhoven University of Technology, one of Europe’s top technical schools, and the High Tech Campus, “the smartest square kilometer in the world.”
 Therefore, Eindhoven is definitely the place to be for startups that are looking to hire programmers with that innovative spark.

 The High Tech Campus used to be a Philips R&D lab, but now houses about 135 companies.
 These include about 60 startups and 10,000 researchers from 85 countries.
-Whether it really is “the smartest square kilometer” on the planet may be up for debate, but it definitely is the most prolific producer of technical entrepreneurship in Holland.
+Whether it really is “the smartest square kilometer” on the planet may be up for debate, but it definitely is the most prolific producer of technical entrepreneurship in the Netherlands.

 Delft: Student Hub